berkeley-stat159-f17/stat159-f17/index.rst

 Readings
 ~~~~~~~~

+* Due **Monday** Sept 25, 2017:

+  - `Treating Code As an Essay <http://proquest.safaribooksonline.com/9780596510046/treating_code_as_an_essay>`_, by Yukihiro Matsumoto (aka "Matz").
+Matz is the creator of Ruby and the essay talks about Ruby, but its ideas have generic value.

+  - `Python’s Dictionary Implementation: Being All Things to All People <http://proquest.safaribooksonline.com/9780596510046/pythons_dictionary_implementation_being_all_things_to_all_peopl>`_, by Andrew Kuchling.
+An essay that discusses the most important data structure in Python, the Dictionary.
+In general we will not be diving deeply into technical implementation and programming details, but knowing a little bit about one of the key parts of the language is valuable.

-* Due Sept 14, 2017: three short papers about the scientific Python ecosystem and IPython/Jupyter:
+* Due Sept 14, 2017.
+Three short papers about the scientific Python ecosystem and IPython/Jupyter:

   - `IPython: A System for Interactive Scientific Computing <http://fperez.org/papers/ipython07_pe-gr_cise.pdf>`_.
   - `Python: An Ecosystem for Scientific Computing <http://fperez.org/papers/perez11_cise_python_ecosystem.pdf>`_.